AH 105 Calculations for Allied Health (3 Credits)

 AH 112 Medical Terminology II (3 Credits)

 The second of a two-quarter sequence that provides continuity from AH 111 in medical terminology used in the health sciences that pertain to the human body.
-This course studies neurologic terms and disorders; the digestive system; urogenital system; endocrine system; gynecologic and obstetric terminology; fetal and neonatal disorders and anomalies; terminology relating to psychiatry, anesthesia, pharmacology, and emergency medicine; and the sense organs of sight and hearing.
+Studies medical terms related to endocrine & neurologic systems and disorders; the digestive system; special senses (eye/ear); urinary system; male and female reproductive systems, obstetric terminology; child health; oncology; mental health; and gerontology.
 Students (online and face-to-face) must pass a face-to-face, written final exam at 70% or higher to pass this class.
 The overall grade parameter to pass this class is "C" (75%) or higher.

 AH 114 Introduction to Pathophysiology (5 Credits)